How We Test Massage Guns – Our Review Process Explained

 1 – 2 stars

-This device either has visible design flaws, or it’s not true to the advertised specs.
-We have seen devices that overpromise the stall force, or give the wrong amplitude and percussion range information.
-Devices that are poorly equipped also fall here.
+This device either has visible design flaws or does not meet the advertised specifications.
+We have seen devices that overpromise the stall force or provide incorrect amplitude and percussion range information.
+Devices that are poorly equipped also fall into this category.

 If a device belongs to an anonymous brand that has little to no customer service or lacks a proper warranty.